EndGameStudio/www.juanorozco.com/content/blog/2019/2019-07-31-releasing-often.md

 ---
+aliases:
+- /2019/07/31/releasing-often/
+author: Juan Orozco
+categories:
+- Thoughts
+date: 2019-08-01 03:56:28
+slug: releasing-often
 title: Releasing Often
-author: "Juan Orozco"

 type: post
-date: 2019-08-01T03:56:28+00:00
-url: /2019/07/31/releasing-often/
-categories:
-  - Thoughts

 ---

 A couple of months back, my wife was working on updating our fence.
 Specifically, she was improving the gates.

 We had two gates.
 On the west side of the house, we had a small gate – mostly for people but wide enough for a mower.
 On the east side, we had a more massive vehicle entry.
 When we first built the fence about ten years ago, we had no idea what we were doing.
 We worked with what we had, and, in the end, we built a solid, working fence.

 The large gate was held closed with four screws.
 (I kinda wish I had taken photos of all this…) The small gate had a latch, but the gate was a tidge too beefy and would rub when it closed, making it difficult to latch the lock.

 Put simply, it sucked.
 It wasn't the best experience, but the fence and gates served us well for ten years.